JokingPhantom/swat-discord-bot/wiki-backup/Horror.md

-==<Notes:==> On Nightmare, Extinction, and Survival, Horrors will spawn with an escort of Radiating Grotesques (Gargoyles), effectively meaning they increase radiation count by around 25.
+==<Notes:==> On Nightmare, Extinction, and Survival, Horrors will spawn with an escort of Radiating Grotesques (Gargoyles), effectively meaning they increase radiation count by at least 25.

+On Nightmare, the Horror will increase the radiation count to at least 40.
+On Extinction, the Horror will increase the radiation count to at least 42 + 2*udg_iPlayerCount.

+On Extinction, the Horror will spawn rad walkers during Blackout based on the following formula: minimum(zombies_in_1600_range / 3, (udg_iPlayerCount-udg_RadResisters) * 4)

 The rad bolt skill will be used against a random player, even if the tank is doing a good job of holding aggro.
 Casting rad bolt breaks the